diesel-subs/Diesel-Electric-Submarine-FAQs/docs/index.md

 This short intro appears on your first visit to explain how the site is organized and how to give feedback.

+- To the left you might see categories you can navigate through.
+!!! info "Nothing on the left?"
-- Explore categories in the left nav.
+    Click the hamburger symbol :material-menu: in the upper left of this page.
 - Each page has a **Summary**, **Detailed Answer**, and **Related Topics**.
 - See something to improve?
 Use the “Click here” link in the blue box on each page.